- India’s audit market is bracing for its biggest shuffle in nearly a decade.

 Another notable structural shift:

-- Inspection reports are public
+- Inspection reports are made public

 - Audit Quality Maturity Model (AQMM) scores are referenced,